nabinno/dojo/datacamp/machine_learning_fundamentals_in_python.md

 # 4. Assessment
 ## Random forest
 How does a random forest improve upon a decision tree?
+A random forest reduces variance by combining decision trees that
 - have been trained on different bootstrap samples of the training set.

 ## sklearn.tree.DecisionTreeClassifier